6SHIHAB9/Cognitive-Local-First-AI-Assistant/README.md

 **Stable and complete.**

 The project implements a fully working local Retrieval-Augmented Generation (RAG) system with:
-- grounded answers
 - internal question validation
+- sub-question decomposition
 - controlled context memory
+- grounded answer generation
-- safe refusals
+- safe refusals and comparisons
-- intent-preserving continuations
-- controlled comparisons

-Further improvements (UI polish, analytics, visualizations) are possible, but the **core system behavior is intentionally locked** to preserve correctness.
+Further improvements are possible, but the **core system behavior is intentionally locked** to preserve correctness.